London Historians' Monthly Pub Meet

 We have an informal gathering of socialising on the first Wednesday of every month.
-Apart from January which falls on the 1st in 2014, so make that 8th.
+From 6:30 pm.
+All are welcome.

 We have about 30 attendees most months and you can come as early or late as you like, we’re always still there at Last Orders.
 All welcome, not just LH members.

 Meetings for all of 2014 are as follows: Wed 8 January; Wed 5 February; Wed 5 March; Wed 2 April; Wed 7 May; Wed 4 June; Wed 2 July; Wed 6 August; Wed 3 September; Wed 1 October; Wed 5 November; Wed 3 December.